Madhavpokhrel05/Programmer-Finder/README.md

 # Programmer-Finder
 This is the application will help you to find the programmer in your areas.
-Members: Alfonso Garcia, Vince Lanzilotti
+Members: Alfonso Garcia, Vince Lanzilotti, and Madhav Pokhrel